 Can you follow supplementary courses between your bachelor’s and master’s?

-When assessing whether you fulfill the entry requirements, the university is not allowed to base it's decision on courses which you have passed between completing your bachelor’s degree and being admitted to a master’s degree.
+When assessing whether you fulfill the entry requirements, the university is not allowed to base its decision on courses, which you have passed between completing your bachelor’s degree and being admitted to a master’s degree.
+We cannot use courses you have completed prior to starting your Bachelor’s degree either.
+That means that courses that are not part of the Bachelor’s degree on the basis of which you are applying cannot be used in the assessment of your application.
 This is due to a political ambition of limiting the need for supplementary courses.

 If you have passed relevant courses in this period, the courses can however be substitutes for the supplementary courses that you would otherwise have to pass after admission.
 This is only possible however, if your bachelor’s degree qualifies for enrolment under the condition of following supplementary courses.
 That means that the courses you have completed must be offered by SDU as supplementary courses for the intake to which you are applying.

 Non-EU/EEA citizens and supplementary courses prior to the start of a programme